potatoeggy/eifueo/docs/chw3mz.md

 ### Decline of the Manchu Qing Dynasty
 **— Long-term structural political**

-TODO: remove this bit: there is an admonition or something for context

 In the Qing dynasty, from 1861 to 1908, Empress **Cixi** ruled China as an autocrat.
 Corruption was rampant in Beijing and officials could not control warlords in remote regions.
 Under Cixi, China became weak and was easily influenced by foreign powers.

 ### Foreign domination